Alcohol & Drugs

 The University at Albany adheres to and enforces all federal, state and local legislation concerning alcohol.
 For additional information regarding the Alcohol Beverage Control laws see http://www.sla.ny.gov/.
 Violations of the Alcohol Policy will be addressed as prescribed by federal, state and local laws, by University policies, and by regulations described in Community Rights and Responsibilities

-No alcohol may be consumed in academic buildings, on University grounds, on the academic podium, the CESTM Building, in the Physical Education complex, on the Downtown Campus and the East Campus complex, except at “alcohol approved” social functions.
+No alcohol may be consumed in academic buildings, on University grounds, on the academic podium, the CESTM Building, in the Physical Education complex, on the Downtown Campus and the Health Sciences Campus, except at “alcohol approved” social functions.
 An alcohol approved social function is one where the Alcohol Use Registration Form is filled out and approved by the Alcohol Administrator for that building.
 Events at which alcoholic beverages are served and which are not under the jurisdiction of a specific local alcohol policy administrator require an "Alcohol Use Registration Form" to be filed with the Vice President for Student Success in University Hall 206.
 The Alcohol Use Registration Form can be found here.

 - Under New York law: